In the town of Huautla de Jimenez in Oaxaca, southern Mexico, there lived a little known but much beloved woman.

-In 1955, an American banker named Gordon Wasson visited the town of Huautla with his wife who was a passionate mushroom enthusiast.
+In 1955, an American named Gordon Wasson visited the town of Huautla with his wife who was a passionate mushroom enthusiast.

-María Sabina, the Shaman, allowed them to participate in a “velada” or a ceremony.
+María Sabina, Shaman, allowed them to participate in a “velada” or a ceremony.
 Gordon collected spores from the mushrooms.